The Royal Gambler: Plot

-This drama is about a prince who's forced to live as a commoner and uses his gambling skills to take revenge on the King.
+This drama is about a prince who is forced to live as a commoner and uses his gambling skills to take revenge on the King.
 Dae-Gil (Jang Geun-suk) and King Yeongjo (Yeo Jin-goo) enter a match.
 Dae-Gil bets his life and King Yeongjo bets the entire Kingdom of Joseon on the outcome.
 Dae-Gil is the best gambler in the Joseon era.
 He holds deep resentment inside, but is also cool on the exterior.
 King Yeongjo is a man who never lowers his head without a convincing reason.
-Meanwhile, Dam-Seo (Lim Ji-yeon) exists solely to take revenge upon king.
+Meanwhile, Dam-Seo (Lim Ji-yeon) exists solely to take revenge upon the king.

+It is a fictionalised account of events leading to the accession of the throne by King Yeongjo, and also a fictionalised account of the 1728 Musin Rebellion.